 The MBS website provides more information on these items, including the item descriptors and explanatory notes for the scan.
+A factsheet is available with more information.

 Radiology providers must bulk bill low-dose CT scans for the program when using the program-specific MBS items.
 As a bulk-billed item, a radiology provider accepts the Medicare benefit as full payment for the service when claiming from Medicare.
 This means participants will not have any out-of-pocket costs for the low-dose CT scan throughout the program.